aws-samples/aws-cdk-managed-elkk/README.md

 -----
 ## Filebeats <a name=#filebeats></a>

+To simulate incoming logs for the ELKK cluster Filebeats will be installed on an Amazon EC2 instance.
+Filebeats is configured to read logs generated by a log generator installed on the EC2 instance and push the logs to the Amazon MSK cluster.

 Use the AWS CDK to create an Amazon EC2 instance installed with filebeat and a dummy log generator.

 ```bash